iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ### Configure Project ###

-Execute the following command to provision your iExec-Worker VM
+Execute the following command to provision your iExec-Worker VM.

-0. * Open terminal
+0. Open terminal
  ![git-bash CMD image](images/git-bash.png)

 1. First clone/download this repository - `git clone git@github.com:iExecBlockchainComputing/wpwp-worker-setup.git`
 2. Change directory to vagrant-deployment `cd ./wpwp-worker-setup/vagrant-deployment` You can open this folder in explorer by using mouse or terminal